-and whatever ones come in between-"...and the merchants of the earth have become rich through the power of her luxury" (v 3).
+Whatever ones come in between!

+"...and the merchants of the earth have become rich through the power of her luxury" (v 3).

-When we got back from the Feast last year I walked into the local supermarket and guess what's there, no, even before we left?
-They had all the Halloween stuff there.
+Before the Feast one year I walked into the local supermarket and guess what was there?
+They had all the Halloween stuff there!
 Then the first week in November all the Christmas stuff was there. "...have become rich through the power of her luxury."
 Yet, they claim that they have the true religion.
 They claim the Bible and don't.
-Yet out of this God does a miracle so that He can confound the world and He can show that He is greater than any of the things that Satan the devil can do.
+Yet, out of this God does a miracle so that He can confound the world and He can show that He is greater than any of the things that Satan the devil can do!
 And that He can do it in a way that much of the world will never know.

-Romans 3:9-Paul is introducing here how sins are forgiven by showing the nature and activities of human beings: "What then?
-Are we of ourselves better?....
-[He was referring to the Jews.
-To this day they still think they're better] ...Not at all!
-For we have already charged both Jews and Gentiles-ALL-with being under sin, Exactly as it is written: 'For there is not a righteous one-not even one!
-There is not one who understands; there is not one who seeks after God'" (vs 9-11).
-That is just out in the world in general.
+Paul is introducing how sins are forgiven by showing the nature and activities of human beings; Romans 3:9 "What then?
+Are we of ourselves better?...."
+He was referring to the Jews!
+To this day they still think they're better.

+"...Not at all!
+For we have already charged both Jews and Gentiles-ALL-with being under sin, exactly as it is written: 'For there is not a righteous one-not even one!
+There is not one who understands; there is not one who seeks after God'" (vs 9-11)-just out in the world in general!

 If a person is seeking God sincerely, he or she will find Him.
 If they're wanting to know about God, God will lead them.
-But once God starts doing that, then they have to respond to God.
+But once God starts doing that then they have to respond to God.

 Verse 12: "They have all gone out of the way; together they have all become depraved.
-There is not even one who is practicing kindness...
-[They may be practicing kindness, whatever they're going to do, but not many.] ...No, there is not so much as one!
-Their throats are like an open grave... [sounds like the politicians] ...with their tongues they have used deceit; the venom of asps is under their lips, (vs whose mouths are full of cursing and bitterness; Their feet are swift to shed blood; destruction and misery are in their ways; and the way of peace they have not known.
+There is not even one who is practicing kindness..."
+They may be practicing kindness, whatever they're going to do, but not many.

+"...No, there is not so much as one!
+Their throats are like an open grave... [sounds like the politicians] ...with their tongues they have used deceit; the venom of asps is under their lips, whose mouths are full of cursing and bitterness; their feet are swift to shed blood; destruction and misery are in their ways; and the way of peace they have not known.
 There is no fear of God before their eyes.'
-Now then, we know that whatever the law says, it speaks to those who are under the law..." (vs 12-19).
+Now then, we know that whatever the Law says, it speaks to those who are under the Law..." (vs 12-19).